Set families and Foulkes modules: Introduction

 \section{Introduction}

-The object of this paper is to construct a new family of homomorphisms from Specht modules into Foulkes modules, and to explore some of the consequences for the structure of Foulkes modules.
-Our main result gives a combinatorial description of the minimal partitions which label irreducible characters appearing as summands of the characters of Foulkes modules.
-(Here minimality is with respect to the dominance order on partitions, defined below.)
-The connection with Foulkes' long-standing conjecture \cite[end of \S 1]{Foulkes} on the symmetric group is explained later in the introduction.
+The aim of this paper is to construct a new family of homomorphisms from Specht modules into Foulkes modules, and to explore some of the consequences for the structure of Foulkes modules.
+Foulkes modules are the object of the longstanding Foulkes' Conjecture, first made at end of \S 1 of~\cite{Foulkes}, which spans representation theory, invariant theory and combinatorics.
+We shall discuss some of these connections in this introduction.

 Let~$S_r$ denote the symmetric group of degree $r$.
-For $m,n \in \N$, the \emph{Foulkes module}~$H^{(m^n)}$ is defined to be the permutation module for $\Z S_{mn}$ given by the action of the symmetric group $S_{mn}$ on the collection of set partitions of a set of size~$mn$ into $n$ sets each of size $m$.
-If $\lambda$ is a partition of $r$, we denote by $S^\lambda$ the associated Specht module for $\Z S_r$.
-The reader is referred to \S 2 of this paper for the definition of Specht modules and our notational conventions for Foulkes modules.
+For $m$, $n \in \N$, the \emph{Foulkes module}~$H^{(m^n)}$ is defined to be the permutation module for $\Z S_{mn}$ given by the action of the symmetric group $S_{mn}$ on the collection of set partitions of a set of size~$mn$ into $n$ sets each of size $m$.
+Let $\phi^{(m^n)}$ be the permutation character afforded by $H^{(m^n)}$.
+We shall refer to these characters as \emph{Foulkes characters}.
+Foulkes' Conjecture asserts that if~$m$, $n$ are natural numbers with $m < n$, and $\chi$ is an irreducible character of~$S_{mn}$, then the multiplicity of $\chi$ in $\phi^{(m^n)}$ is at least as great as the multiplicity of $\chi$ in $\phi^{(n^m)}$.

+Foulkes' Conjecture can be recast for $\mathrm{GL}(V)$-modules, where $V$ is a finite dimensional complex vector space.
+Put in these terms, it claims that if \hbox{$m < n$} then there is an embedding of $\mathrm{GL}(V)$-modules $S^n(S^mV) \hookrightarrow S^m(S^nV)$, where $S^m$ denotes the $m$-th symmetric power.
+In \cite[page 352]{Brion}, Brion used this interpretation and ideas from geometric invariant theory to show that Foulkes conjecture is true provided $n$ is large compared to $m$.

+Finally, we mention that taking formal characters of $\mathrm{GL}(V)$-modules gives a purely combinatorial formulation of Foulkes' Conjecture in terms of symmetric functions.
+In this setting it states that if $m < n$ then the difference of plethysms of Schur functions $s_n[s_m] - s_m[s_n]$ is a sum of Schur functions with non-negative coefficients.
+Understanding these plethysm coefficients was identified by Stanley in \cite[Problem 9]{Stanley} as an important open positivity problem in algebraic combinatorics.

+For a full outline of the results proved on Foulkes characters in this article see \S 2 below.
+Our main result (see Theorem~\ref{thm:minimals}) gives a combinatorial description, in terms of certain set families, of the minimal partitions which label irreducible characters appearing as summands of Foulkes characters.
+(Here minimality is with respect to the dominance order on partitions.)
+This theorem gives the strongest general results on Foulkes characters known to date.

+Using Theorem~\ref{thm:minimals}, the authors have found all minimal constituents of the Foulkes characters $\phi^{(m^n)}$ for $m + n \le 20$.
+The data, together with the associated computer software, are available from the second author's website: \url{www.ma.rhul.ac.uk/~uvah099}.

+It is an important feature of our approach that Theorem~\ref{thm:minimals} is proved using an explicitly defined map between integral Specht and Foulkes modules for the symmetric group.
+This `characteristic-free' approach is well-suited to our results, and does not create any significant extra difficulties in their proofs.
+For background on integral modules the reader is referred to \cite[Chapter 11]{CR}.
+A subsequent paper by the authors will apply the results herein to study the behaviour of Foulkes modules over fields of prime characteristic.